Transactional Email Dashboard

 Access detailed insights quickly using linked tools such as Live Search or Reporting.

-This dashboard supports both operational monitoring and proactive issue detection, helping you maintain high deliverability and a strong sender reputation.
+The dashboard supports both operational monitoring and proactive issue detection, helping you maintain high deliverability and a strong sender reputation.

 Timeframe and auto-refresh